Hoverbear/rust-education-paper/paper.md

 Instructors may also find themselves struggling, as these assignments can be difficult to create, and at times nearly impossible to evaluate effectively.
 Instructors and their markers desire assignments which are simple enough to fit into a few files, demonstrate understanding of failure modes, can be tested effectively in an automated fashion, and show students the caveats of their attempts to solve the problem.
 In many cases, a trade-off is necessary.
 For example, building an interactive shell is a common, and much loved, assignment in which instructors must balance the number of features required with the time provided.
 Features such as pipes, background tasks, tab-completion, and environment variables are all desirable and interesting to implement, but contribute greatly to the complexity of the code, as well as the amount of time it takes to evaluate.

-At the University of Victoria evaluation is typically done through an interactive demo involving the student and one of the teaching assistants.
-This method gives the student a chance to explain qualities and characteristics of their code, demonstrate it's features, and explain any possible bugs which may be discovered as the code is tested.
-Testing is often light and relatively incomplete due to time and technical constraints.
-Tools like `valgrind` and `clang` (with all warnings and lints flagged on) help in evaluation, but are not always used.
-We have found this to be a better method than the marker grading the student without any input from them, as it encourages a certain level of independence and creativity in the students, it also encourages students to improve their ability to explain their work, an important ability for future research and commercial success.
-This method also gives the student immediate feedback that they may use on further assignments, rather than hearing back sometimes weeks later, often well into the next assignment.
+# Deviant Behavior

+Engler et al identified a number of problem classes in their work in static analysis that offer students and professionals alike stumbling blocks, particularly when working with systems code like C. (@deviant) They are namely:

+* Does lock `L` protect `V`?
+* Must `A` be paired with `B`?
+* Can routine `F` fail?
+* Does security check `Y` protect `X`?
+* Can `A` be done after `B`?

+Below we will proceed to show how Rust addresses these potential bugs in a sane, clean, and robust manner.
+In Rust, locks protect data inherently, not code, RAII is used to ensure allocations are followed by frees, routines with the potential for failure carry it explicitly in their function signature, security checks can be forced by the type system or through marker traits for 'tainted' data, and powerful move semantics eliminate use-after-free errors.

 # Introducing Rust

 Rust (@rust) is a systems oriented ML-family language supported by Mozilla Research.
-It was originally conceived by Graydon Hoare and reached it's first stable release on May 15, 2015 (@rust-release).
+It was originally conceived by Graydon Hoare and reached its first stable release on May 15, 2015 (@rust-release).
 It is dual licensed Apache and MIT, fully open source, and governed through an extensive Request For Comment (RFC) process.

 Rust offers a robust set of desirable features for systems code: